kennethmikolaichik/Regis/README.md

 • **Enabling real time face tracking, get TensorFlow to control pan/tilt motors.**
 • **Finding a suitable server to host Pi Image (2.5GB+).**
-• **Building reverse kinematic model and program for defining walking parameters.**
+• **Building inverse kinematic model and program for defining walking parameters.**
 • **Training a hand signal model that Regis will respond to**

 # Regis Quadruped Robot